-3. Impact of changes in accounting policies and prior period adjustments
+3. Impact of changes in accounting policies

 Changes in accounting policies are only made when required by proper accounting practices or the change provides more reliable or relevant information about the effect of transactions, other events and conditions on the Commissioner's financial position or financial performance.
 When a change is made, it is applied retrospectively by adjusting opening balances and comparative amounts for the prior period as if the new policy had always been applied.
+Details of the prior period adjustments for 2012/13 comparative amounts are provided in Note 7 to the Single Entity Accounts on page 37 and Note 2 to the Group Accounts on page 80.